tejs910/stridehead/README.md

 Q1.
 Use the fake Rest API from typicode to make a lazy loaded list of profiles which fetches avatar pics from dicebear.
 Lazy loading should be based on reaching the end of the page.

-Task completed as per deadline.
+Task completed.
+Live link : https://dreary-ground.surge.sh/